Devanand2501/discussion-forum/README.md

-Sure, let's add sections for the system architecture diagram and database schema to the README.

----

 # Discussion and User Management API

 This project provides a FastAPI-based REST API for managing users, discussions, comments, and replies.
 Users can follow/unfollow other users, like comments, and reply to comments.
 The API interacts with a MongoDB database to store data.